DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-5-findings.md

 #### Supporting detail and evidence

-The participants understood what was meant by ‘Partner schools’ but it wasn’t language they would necessarily use and it was not intuitive how and why these partnerships are added into the service:
+The participants understood what was meant by ‘Partner schools’ but it was not language they would necessarily use and it was not intuitive how and why these partnerships are added into the service:

 - one participant assumed that DfE would use data from other services to create the partnerships
 - participants from larger ITT providers were concerned about the need to add these relationships into the service one at a time as they have hundreds of partner schools